Black Mountain Poets (film)

 Black Mountain Poets is a 2015 British comedy film directed by Jamie Adams and starring Alice Lowe, Dolly Wells and Tom Cullen.
-Largely improvised from Adams’ plot outline, the film won the Student Critics’ Jury Award at the Edinburgh International Film Festival.
+Largely improvised from Adams’ scriptment, the film was nominated for the 2016 Discovery Award at the British Independent Film Awards and won the Critics’ Jury Award at the Edinburgh International Film Festival.

 Synopsis

-Two sisters on-the-run for petty crimes hide out at a poetry retreat in the Black Mountains, Wales impersonating the world renowned poets whose car they stole.
+Two sisters on-the-run for petty crimes hide out at a poetry retreat in the Black Mountains, Wales, impersonating the world renowned poets whose car they stole.